Gayatri-2017/UdacityDataEngineeringNanodegree/Project_3_Data_Lakes_with_Spark/README.md

 | user_id | first_name | last_name | gender | level |
 | ---- | ---- | ---- | ---- | ---- |

+(The table is stored in Parquet format)

 `songs` - songs in music database

 | song_id | title | artist_id | year | duration |
 | ---- | ---- | ---- | ---- | ---- |

+(The table is stored in Parquet format partitioned by year and artist_id)

 `artists` - artists in music database

 | artist_id | name | location | latitude | longitude |
 | ---- | ---- | ---- | ---- | ---- |

+(The table is stored in Parquet format)

 `time` - timestamps of records in songplays broken down into specific units

 | start_time | hour | day | week | month | year | weekday |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |

+(The table is stored in Parquet format partitioned by year and month)

 # Description of the files in this Project

-`dwh.cfg`
+`dl.cfg`
-Contains configuration details for connecting to Redshift cluster.
+Contains AWS credentials details for connecting to AWS.
+Also, it contains the Log and songs directory path.

-`create_tables.py`
-Contains script to delete existing tables and create new tables in the database.
-It can be used to reset the tables before running the ETL scripts.

 `etl.py`
-Reads and processes files from song_data and log_data and loads them into the Database tables.
+Reads and processes files from song_data and log_data and loads them into S3 in Parquet Format.

-`sql_queries.py`
-Contains all the sql queries required in this Project

 `README.md`
 Contains documentation and information about the Project

 # Running of the project:

-Step 0: Start the Redshift cluster and enter the credentials in `dwh.cfg` configuration
+Step 0: Enter the AWS credentials in `dl.cfg` configuration file.

-Step 1: Create the Database and the tables
-Run the Following command in the terminal

-`
-python create_tables.py
-`

-Step 2: Run the ETL pipeline to load the data from JSON to Postgres Database
+Step 1: Run the ETL pipeline to load the JSON data in S3 into Analytical tables stored as Parquet in S3 bucket.

 `
 python etl.py